 In the last, he shows social proof; a community of thousands of people who have joined his newsletter already.
 And using the same proof, he asks to hop on for free value.

 The key takeaway?
-Validate yourself and your skills through any proof.
+Validate yourself and your skills through any proof, just like about page examples do.
 People will join you.

 24. Unveil the Web

-Andrew’s about page is very simple and straightforward.
+Andrew’s about me page, much like many about me pages out there, is very simple and straightforward.
 Within the few lines of the intro, he talks about who he is and what’s in it for the readers.
+This is probably one of the rare about page examples that are perfect to follow.

 There are no long stories or anything like that.
 In the middle, there are some featured articles, and at the end, there are two CTAs; one that invites business owners for his services, and the other, for subscribing to his newsletter.